garymm/models/library/estats/README.md

 Docs: [GoDoc](https://pkg.go.dev/github.com/emer/emergent/estats)

 `estats.Stats` provides maps for storing statistics as named scalar and tensor values.
-These stats are available in the elog.Context for use during logging.
+These stats are available in the `elog.Context` for use during logging -- see [elog Docs](https://pkg.go.dev/github.com/emer/emergent/elog).

+To make relevant stats visible to users, call the `Print` function with a list of stat names -- this can be passed to the `Netview` Record method to show these stats at the bottom of the network view, and / or displayed in a Sims field.

+There are 3 main data types supported: `Float` (`float64`), `String`, and `Int`.
+The Float interface to Tables uses float64 so for simple scalar values, it is simpler to just use the float64 instead of also supporting float32.
+However, for Tensor data, network data is often float32 so we have `F32Tensor` and `F64Tensor` for `float32` and `float64` respectively.

+# Examples

-A common use-case for example is to use `F32Tensor` to manage a tensor that is reused every time you need to access values on a given layer:
+A common use-case for example is to use `F32Tensor` to manage a tensor that is reused every time you need to access values on a given layer (this was commonly named `ValsTsr` in existing Sims):

 ```Go
     ly := ctxt.Net.LayerByName(lnm)